The SKIM-FA Kernel: High-Dimensional Variable Selection and Nonlinear Interaction Discovery in Linear Time

-\textbf{Contributions.} We propose SKIM-FA kernels to model nonlinear and interaction effects.
+\textit{Contributions.} We consider two interconnected tasks: (1) high dimensional variable selection and (2) estimation of nonlinear additive and interaction effects.
+We define a new class of kernels called "model selection kernels" to simultaneously solve each of these tasks via kernel ridge regression.
+Model selection kernels have the flexibility to select a sparse subset of covariates that drive the response, and estimate nonlinear effects among the selected covariates.
+However, model selection kernels are computationally intractable to compute in general.
+Hence, we propose SKIM-FA kernels, a type of model selection kernel that also enjoys computational efficiency.
 We show how to compute SKIM-FA kernels in $O(pQ)$ time by exploiting special low-dimensional structure.
 We motivate this structure from the perspective of hierarchical Bayesian modeling.
 Then, we use equivalences between kernel ridge regression, Gaussian processes, and conjugate Bayesian regression to develop our efficient inference procedure.

-\textbf{Outline.} We start by describing how to model nonlinear interaction effects and encode sparsity using hierarchical Bayesian modeling in \cref{sec:prelims}.
-In \cref{sec:two_kern_tricks}, we develop two kernel tricks to perform inference more efficiently when the covariates are independent.
+\textit{Outline.} We start by describing how to model nonlinear interaction effects and encode sparsity using hierarchical Bayesian modeling in \cref{sec:prelims}.
+In \cref{sec:two_kern_tricks}, we define model selection kernels and develop two kernel tricks to perform inference more efficiently when the covariates are independent.
 Then, we extend our procedure to the general covariate case in \cref{sec:dependent_covariates}.
 We defer implementation details of our final algorithm to \cref{sec:alg_implement}.
 We conclude by discussing related work in \cref{sec:related_anova_work} and benchmarking our method against other methods often used to model high-dimensional data in \cref{sec:experiments}.